-Indicates that the UE uses the RedCap-specific initial DL BWP associated with the NCD-SSB for SDT.
-The network configures this field if a RedCap UE is configured with SDT in the RedCap-specific initial DL BWP not associated with CD-SSB.
+Indicates that the UE uses the (e)RedCap-specific initial DL BWP associated with the NCD-SSB for SDT.
+The network configures this field if an (e)RedCap UE is configured with SDT in the (e)RedCap-specific initial DL BWP not associated with CD-SSB.
 If configured, the NCD-SSB indicated by this field can only be used during the SDT procedure for CG-SDT or RA-SDT.